oils-for-unix/oils/doc/ysh-vs-python.md

 ## Operators

-### Note: Oil Does Less Operator Overloading
+### Note: YSH Does Less Operator Overloading

-Oil doesn't overload operators as much because it often does automatic string
+YSH doesn't overload operators as much because it often does automatic string
 <-> int conversion (like Awk):

 - `a + b` is for addition, while `a ++ b` is for concatenation.